georgedouzas/scikit-ai/docs/examples/README.md

 # General examples

-A collection of examples for the `brainblocks` package.
+A collection of examples for the `skai` package.